jschmuller/sdk-js/docusaurus/docs/api/axios-resources.md

 Returns organizations belonging to the logged in user that also have specified `resources`.
 Meant to be called by `AvOrganizationSelect`, but can be called directly if you already have `organizations` data.

-> Please note that pagination will not occur for `organizationsData` when `getFilteredOrganizations` is called directly.
-If pagination is needed, use [AvOrganizationSelect](https://availity.github.io/availity-react/storybook/?path=/docs/form-components-select-async-selects--organization-select) with the `resourceIds` prop or `postGet(data, config, additionalPostGetArgs)`, where `additionalPostGetArgs` is an object containing the `resourceIds` prop.
+> Please note that pagination does not occur for `organizationsData` when `getFilteredOrganizations` is called directly.
+If pagination is needed, use [AvOrganizationSelect](https://availity.github.io/availity-react/storybook/?path=/docs/form-components-select-async-selects--organization-select) with the `resourceIds` property or `postGet(data, config, additionalPostGetArgs)`, where `additionalPostGetArgs` is an object containing the `resourceIds` property.

-Arguments should be structured as follows:
+Structure the arguments like this:

 ```js
 const organizationsData = {